-Thanks to many wonderful community members who have already donated over $345,000 to our COVID-19 Local Response Fund, from which we have already committed over $292,000 to meet the most urgent needs of our neighbors.
+Thanks to many wonderful community members who have already donated over $1.8 Million to our COVID-19 Local Response Fund, from which we have already committed over $1.6 Million to meet the most urgent needs of our neighbors.

-With the assistance of our community partners, we identified the following priorities to begin addressing immediately through this Fund:
+With the assistance of our community partners, we quickly identified the following priorities to address through this Fund:

 Attending to our Mental Wellbeing

 - The worldwide COVID-19 pandemic has strained our community in many ways, including the mental and emotional health of our residents.
 For many people, these circumstances complicate pre-existing mental health challenges and addictions.
 The pandemic is likely to also result in widespread traumatic stress.
-Therefore, we dedicated over $22,000 to support the work of Valley Hope Counseling Center, ARROW Project, and Valley Pastoral Counseling Center, each of which has transitioned to telehealth counseling and pledged to continue offering affordable care for our community.
+Therefore, we have dedicated our resources to support the work of the new SAW Mental Health Task Force throughout our community, as well as grants that assisted Valley Hope Counseling Center, ARROW Project, and Valley Pastoral Counseling Center in their early transition to telehealth counseling.